 The researchers evaluated lung transplant outcomes from donors with a history of cannabis smoking, and compared the results of those without a history of cannabis smoking.
 In total, they compared 302 samples between January 2007 and November 2013.
 Significantly, every cannabis smoker also had a history of smoking tobacco whereas only 43% of non-smokers (cannabis) had a history of tobacco use.

 They found that a history of smoking cannabis does not influence lung transplant outcomes.
 The study was published in 2016 by Oxford University Press.

-However, a few aspects of the study must be noted.
+However, we should note a few aspects of the study.
 One, they looked at those with a history of smoking cannabis.
 Whether current cannabis habits influence donor efficacy requires further research.
 If you’re looking to donate, make sure your doctor is aware of your smoking habits, whether cannabis or tobacco.

 Secondly, they only evaluated 19 cannabis smokers compared to 283 non-smokers.
 A larger sample size would be required before making definitive statements about the outcome of cannabis history on lung transplant.

 Finally, these are early and mid-term results.
 In other words, they look at the results from 1 and 3 years post-operation.
-Long-term outcomes are still to be investigated.
+We still have to investigate long-term outcomes.
 This outlines another area of research that is sorely lacking in the cannabis field.
 If you’re familiar with the cannabis discussion, then you already know how many questions are still up in the air.

 Please Consider it: